nordicsmartgovernment/controlled-vocabularies/QuantifierTypes/QuantifierTypes.md

 # Majority of
 **URI:** `quantifier:majority`
 **Notation:** `majority`
-**Definisjon:** Applies to more than half of the set or group.
+**Definition:** Applies to more than half of the set or group.

 ---

 # Alone
 **URI:** `quantifier:alone`
 **Notation:** `alone`
-**Definisjon:** Applies to a single entity acting or standing by itself.
+**Definition:** Applies to a single entity acting or standing by itself.